sorin-ionescu/gcc-without-xcode/README.md

 ### Smaller Archive

-To create the 72.47% smaller, but less portable, _.cpio.xz_ archive, download [XZ Utils](http://afb.users.sourceforge.net/xz/).
-Do not download XZ.dmg, which contains an installer that will install the utilities in /usr/local.
-This is unnecessary since XZ can be installed later from MacPorts or Homebrew.
-Instead, download **XZ.tbz**, which contains binaries that can be simply extracted.
-Amend the `PATH` with the location to the XZ Utils.
+To create the 72.47% smaller, but less portable, _.cpio.xz_ archive, download and install [XZ Utils](http://afb.users.sourceforge.net/xz/) and amend the `PATH` with the location of the XZ Utils.

-    export PATH=$HOME/Downloads/XZ/bin:$PATH
+    export PATH=/usr/local/bin:$PATH

 The make script will automatically detect XZ and use it instead of gzip.
 Replace .gz with .xz in the above installation instructions.

 ## Uninstall